Symptoms and Diagnosis

 Attacks Usually Start at Night

-Different types of arthritis have different symptoms.
-In general, people with most forms of arthritis have pain and stiffness in their joints.
+Gout is a form of arthritis that causes sudden onset of intense pain and swelling in the joints, which also may be warm and red.
 Gout typically attacks one joint at a time, and the attacks usually begin at night.

 Where Gout Usually Occurs